PRIYA1102S/WEATHER-APP/README.md

-Created using HTML,CSS and Javascrippt
+Created using HTML,CSS and Javascript..